Pre-Pharmacy

 Program: Pre-Professional

-Today, pharmacists play a critical role in comprehensive drug therapy management.
-Their responsibilities include dispensing medications and medical devices, educating patients and healthcare providers on the proper use of both prescription and over-the-counter products, and monitoring treatment outcomes to ensure safety and efficacy.
+In this pre-professional program, you will prepare for a career involving the distribution of medications and medical devices.
+You will learn to educate patients and healthcare providers on the proper use of both prescription and over-the-counter products.
+Additionally, you will also learn to monitor treatment outcomes to ensure safety and efficacy.

-For students interested in pre-pharmacy, consider enrolling in the Bachelor of Science in Pharmaceutical Sciences.
+For students interested in pre-pharmacy, it is recommended that you enroll in the Bachelor of Science in Pharmaceutical Sciences.

 Doctor of Pharmacy (PharmD) Program at The Ohio State University

-Admission to the PharmD program is competitive and based on a comprehensive review of the following criteria:
+Admission to the PharmD program is competitive and based on the following criteria:

-- Bachelor’s Degree: Completion of a bachelor's degree in any field prior to matriculation.
+- Bachelor’s degree: any field prior to matriculation.

 - Introductory Biology with lab